Hampanā

 Hampa Nagarajaiah (born 7 October 1936), known by his pen name Hampanā, is an Indian scholar in Kannada language and Jainism.
 He was born at Hampasandra Village located in Gowribidanur taluk, Chikkaballapura District in the Indian state of Karnataka.
-Hampanā was married to Kamala Hampana, also a veteran littérateur, until her death.
+He has served as a professor, administrator, and literary organizer in Karnataka and has been associated with several academic and cultural institutions.